Children’s Mental Health Outcome Measures Reporting System Training Manual (PDF)

-At the direction of MMHAG’s Quality and Performance Work Group, DHS piloted use of the Strengths and Difficulties Questionnaire (SDQ) and Child and Adolescent Service Intensity Instrument (CASII) for two years.
-In 2009 the Minnesota Department of Human Services commissioner and Minnesota Council of Health Plans recommended adopting the CASII in conjunction with the Strengths and Difficulties Questionnaire (SDQ) as the statewide outcome measures for children and youth receiving public and private mental health services.
+In 2009, DHS and Minnesota Council of Health Plans recommended adopting the Child and Adolescent Service Intensity Instrument (CASII) or Early Childhood Service Intensity Instrument (ECSII) in conjunction with the Strengths and Difficulties Questionnaire (SDQ) as the statewide outcome measures for children and youth receiving public and private mental health services.

 The SDQ is a brief behavioral screening questionnaire for 3- to 16-year-olds to detect their general symptoms and developmental assets.
 The first section examines emotional symptoms, conduct problems, inattention-hyperactivity, peer problems and prosocial behavior.
 The second section assesses the impact of these symptoms on the child and the family or school environment.
 There is also a follow-up section that asks whether the intervention has reduced problems and helped in other ways.
 Children, parents and teachers can complete separate versions of the SDQ.

 Early Childhood Mental Health grantees are piloting use of the Child Behavior Checklist (CBCL) to assess infants, toddlers and preschool children (ages 1½ - 5).
 Parents, child care providers, and teacher’s rate concerns and strengths about the child to screen for possible emotional, behavioral, and social problems.

 The CASII is an instrument designed to objectively determine the service needs of children and adolescents (ages 6 through 17).
 Mental health providers rate children and youth on eight dimensions in terms of the strengths and problems.
 In addition to these ratings, the CASII provides a composite score and level of care recommendation.